Premises Liability Attorneys Pursuing Real Justice for Clients in Miami & Throughout Southeast Florida

-Property owners have an obligation to ensure the adequate condition of their premises, particularly when conditions can affect the safety of visitors.
-When you are allowed on someone’s property, whether because you are a personal guest, a patron, or a visitor to a public space or government facility, you should expect that property to be maintained and safe.
-If there are any hazards, warnings should be posted to inform you of potential risks.
-When property owners fail to maintain safe premises for those on their properties, they can be held liable for any injuries that occur because of their negligence.
+Property owners have a responsibility to keep their premises reasonably safe, particularly when conditions could affect the well-being of the people they invite in.
+When you are allowed on someone’s property, whether as a personal guest, a patron, or a visitor to a public space or government facility, you should be able to expect that property to be maintained and safe.

 It’s important to act quickly.
-Contact Bernheim Kelley Injury Lawyers today online or at (305) 617-1111 for a FREE, no-obligation consultation with an experienced Miami premises liability lawyer.
+Contact our team online or call 305-617-1111 today for a FREE, no-obligation consultation.
 Our Miami office serves clients in Miami-Dade County and across Southeast Florida.

 "*" indicates required fields